-Chapter 4, Slide 28 - Overhead Power Line Video
+Chapter 4, Slide 27 - Overhead Power Line Incident Video

-- Ensure the safe limit of approach distance is maintained and that no work is done, and no equipment is operated at distances less than the established safe limit of approach distances. - Safe limit approach distances vary from one jurisdiction to another, it is the employers' responsibility to verify the requirements of the jurisdiction within which they are operating.
+An employer must ensure that the safe limit of approach distance is maintained and that no work is done, and no equipment is operated at distances less than the established safe limit of approach distances.

-Employers should notify the operator of an energized overhead power line before work is done or equipment is operated in the vicinity of the power line at distances less than the safe limit of approach distances and obtain the operator's assistance in protecting workers involved.
+An employer must notify the operator of an energized overhead power line before work is done or equipment is operated in the vicinity of the power line at distances less than the safe limit of approach distances and obtain the operator's assistance in protecting workers involved.

-Employer should ensure that earth or other materials are not placed under or beside an overhead power line if doing so reduces the safe clearance to less than the safe limit of approach distances.
+An employer must ensure that earth or other materials are not placed under or beside an overhead power line if doing so reduces the safe clearance to less than the safe limit of approach distances.